BalaurZmeu/Web_Programming_with_HTML5_CSS_and_JavaScript/Chapter_07/ch_7_exercises.md

 </body>
 ```

-**5. Given this body element start tag:**
+### 5. Given this body element start tag:

 ```html
 <body class="honey-bunny">
 ```

-**Provide a class selector rule that uses scaling to cover the web page completely with an image file named `goldenLagomorph.jpg`.
+#### Provide a class selector rule that uses scaling to cover the web page completely with an image file named `goldenLagomorph.jpg`.
 Your code should position the background image with its top-left corner in the top-left corner of the browser window’s viewport.
-Assume the web page and the image file are stored in the same directory.**
+Assume the web page and the image file are stored in the same directory.

-**My answer:**
 ```css
 body.honey-bunny {
   background-image: url(goldenLagomorph.jpg);